 The ADVENT Faculty Chair Bureau:

-> Advise and validate the scientific content of the program
+- Advise on and validate the scientific content of the program

-Click the images to discover more about the members of the Atopic Dermatitis Faculty Chair Bureau and the Respiratory Faculty Chair Bureau below:
+Click the images to discover more about the members of the Dermatology Faculty Chair Bureau, the Respiratory Faculty Chair Bureau and the Gastroenterology Faculty Chair Bureau below:

 MD, PhD, MDRA, Professor

 Chair, Department of Dermatology and Allergy

 University of Bonn, Germany

 “ADVENT is an educational program bringing together different specialties treating patients with type 2 inflammatory diseases”